info@fast4trans.com

 It is a highly technical process that involves lots of testing to make sure that the user interface is accurately localized.

-The key challenges in technical translation
+The key challenges in Arabic technical translation

 • Knowledge of terminology